Effective: December 2010

 Petitioner sought an order from the Supreme Court enjoining County Legislature from holding meetings at locations that do not permit barrier-free access to physically handicapped persons.
 Court granted the relief but denied application for attorney's fees.
 Appellate Division upheld denial of attorney's fees, finding no abuse of discretion.

 Coalition to Save Cedar Hill v.
-Planning Board of Incorporated Village of Port Jefferson, NY Slip Op 30324(u), January 22, Supreme Court, Suffolk County (2009) - -
+Planning Board of Incorporated Village of Port Jefferson, Supreme Court, Suffolk County, January 22, 2009 - -

 OML last of many issues in ongoing series of lawsuits. “[A]llegations that private meetings ‘must have taken place’, without specific factual allegations, are merely conclusory and speculative in nature and insufficient to demonstrate a violation of the Open Meetings Law.”
 OML silent regarding public participation.